infrontjs/examples/README.md

 The following examples are planned to be released soon.

 - Example on States and Routes
-- Exmaple using templates with help of the TemplateManager class
+- Exmaple using templates with help of the View class
 - Example on how to work with native Web Component
 - Full feature example of a standard SaaS application

+--- Update readme like infrontjs-readme
+--- Add CodeOfConduct
+-- remove server path from workflow
+-- add local if library to ./if.js